mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # Set this to 0 if you want to disable it
     # Max 60 seconds
     Invulnerability: 5
-    # When this set to true each time player teleports to any destination he will be teleported to spawn point
-    # This is to prevent from people knowing to which direction you have teleported too
-    # As everyone noticed, teleportation doesnt actually teleport you, but moves to targetdestination in short time
-    ToSpawnBefore: false
     # Set to true if you want to use tp commands as /cmi tp [WhoYouWantToTeleport] [WhereToTeleport] when its false, its /cmi tp [whereToTeleport] [WhoYouWantToTeleport]
     SwitchPlaces: true
     CurrentLoc: